What is Texas Holdem poker?

 In Texas Holdem, each player gets two cards (their “hole cards”).
 The table gets five community cards.
-All players share the community cards.
-At showdown, each player makes the best five-card hand they can from any combination of their hole cards and the community cards.
+All active players share the community cards, starting with the flop, then the turn, and then the river.
+At showdown, each player makes the best five-card poker hand they can from any combination of their hole cards and the community cards.

-As with all poker games, rounds of betting break up the sequence of play.
+As with all poker games, a round of betting breaks up the sequence of play.
 Betting rounds are where strategic decisions are made.

 The origins of the name “Texas Holdem” are obscure.

 Popular folklore has the game created in the early 20th Century, by Blondie Forbes, a road gambler.

 The state of Texas claims that Robston, Texas is the game’s birthplace.
 But the most likely story is simply that the game became associated with Texas due to its popularity with Texas road gamblers.
 Regardless of where the game got its name, let’s go over some Texas Holdem rules.

 Texas Holdem can be played by between two to twenty-two players.
 Though a more typical game range would be from six to ten players.

 “Heads-up” Holdem games (1-v-1 games) have also become increasingly popular since the early 00s.